Heino Enden

-Heino Enden (born 13 December 1959 in Tallinn) is a retired Estonian professional basketball player who played mostly at the shooting guard position.
+Heino Enden (born 13 December 1959) is an Estonian retired professional basketball player who played mostly at the shooting guard position.

 Basketball career

-His most notable achievements include winning the World Championship as a member of the Soviet Union team in the 1982 in Bogota, Colombia and the gold, silver and bronze medals with the same team in the 1983, 1985 and 1987 EuroBasket competitions.
+His most notable achievements include winning the World Championship as a member of the Soviet Union team in the 1982 in Bogotá, Colombia and the gold, silver and bronze medals with the same team in the 1983, 1985 and 1987 EuroBasket competitions.
 He won the Soviet Union League championship twice as a member of the CSKA Moscow basketball team and ended his professional career as a player in 1996, after playing a season with the Tampereen Pyrintö in Finland.
-After retiring his playing career, he coached various teams in Estonia, including Estonia national basketball team between 2001-2004.
+After retiring his playing career, he coached various teams in Estonia, including Estonia national basketball team between 2001 and 2004.
 His best result as a head coach was a win over 2000 Olympic silver France, the first game and win in Saku Suurhall.
-The game in 2001 finished 64-59.
+The game in 2001 finished 64–59.